bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

 Line 28:
   The test class is annotated as an :public-api:`@IvyProcessTest
-  </ch/ivyteam/ivy/bpm/exec/client/IvyProcessTest.html>`, this enables you to run
+  </ch/ivyteam/ivy/bpm/exec/client/IvyProcessTest.html>`, this enables you to
-  this test as a process tests.
+  run this test as a process tests.

 Line 31:
   As you want to test a specific process in this test class, the generated test class defines the :public-api:`BpmProcess</ch/ivyteam/ivy/bpm/engine/client/element/BpmProcess.html>` under test in a constant called ``testee``.
 The passed in ``String`` argument defines the process to run the test against.
 Replace ``MyProcess`` with a process that actually exists in your project under test.

 Line 35:
   The process under test can be directly started since it has only one start element.
 If your process under test contains multiple start elements you need to define the start element to be executed by using the :public-api:`BpmElement</ch/ivyteam/ivy/bpm/engine/client/element/BpmElement.html>` selector.

 Line 34:
   In each test method you have to pass in a :public-api:`BpmClient</ch/ivyteam/ivy/bpm/engine/client/BpmClient.html>`.
-  This client is supplied by the process testing framework and represents an |ivy-engine| that can run and drive your processes along.
+  This client is supplied by the process testing framework and represents an
+  |ivy-engine| that can run and drive your processes along.

 Write a Process Test
 ~~~~~~~~~~~~~~~~~~~~

-Now that everything is ready you can start writing your first actual process test.
+Now that everything is ready you can start writing your first actual process
+test.
 Let's start by simply testing the following process:

 .. figure:: /_images/testing/write-invoice-process.png

-Execute a process
+Execute a Process
 ^^^^^^^^^^^^^^^^^

 .. literalinclude:: includes/processtesting/processtesting-test-part1.java